fpgaprince/rtd/docs/source/combinatorial.rst

   1 1   x = y

-above, we are functionally describing the output result, each result will actually require its own column. below, we rotate the result and fill in the table.
+above, we are functionally describing the output result, each result will actually require its own column. which means there are 3 truth tables, but because the inputs are common, we are just going to rotate the result and populate in the table.

 ::
   x y   x = y   x < y   x > y